hashgraph/did-method/did-method-specification.md

 #### Method-Specific DID URL Parameters
 There are two method-specific parameters defined in Hedera DID:
-- fid - a mandatory parameter that defines an ID of an appent's address book file.
+- `fid` - a mandatory parameter that defines an ID of an appent's address book file.
-- tid - an optional parameter that defines an ID of Hedera Consensus Service topic to which DID document was posted.
-Tis can be used in case of open and publicly available DID documents.
+- `tid` - an optional parameter that defines an ID of Hedera Consensus Service topic to which DID document was posted.
+This can be used in case of open and publicly available DID documents to resolve DIDs without the use of appnet services.

 Hedera FileID is a triplet of numbers, e.g. `1.5.34634` represents file number `34634` within realm `5` within shard `1`.
 Hedera TopicID follows a similar format and is defined as a triplet of numbers, e.g. `0.0.21243` represents a topic identifier `21243` within realm `0` within shard `0`.